Common Causes of Truck Accidents in Houston

 How Do I Prove Liability in a Truck Accident Case?

-First, contact an experienced truck accident lawyer.
+First, contact an experienced Houston accident lawyer.
 Your attorney can gather as much evidence as possible about the crash, and document the facts of the case.
 They’ll build an argument that proves how the truck driver, their employer, or other at-fault party were legally responsible, or liable, for the crash and your injury.

 The key concept your lawyer will work with is called a “duty of care.”
 Under the law, a trucker or other responsible person or business can be forced to pay when they had a duty, such as driving safely or taking care of their truck, and violated that duty.
 So, if we find out that the trucker that hurt you took stimulants before they got behind the wheel, we can argue that they violated their duty of care.
 Once we prove the trucker was liable, you can win damages to cover the economic and non-economic costs of your crash.